wsydney76/craft4-ddev-starter/README.md

 Running `craft main init` will

 * Ask for site name, email settings, copyright
-* Create basic pages, like homepage, news index, sitemap, about/contact, search, legal stuff
+* Create basic pages, like homepage, article index, sitemap, about/contact, search, legal stuff
 * Create a second user assigned to `Content Editors` group.
 * Assign user photos.
 * Add provisional alt text/copyright to images (so that there will be no validation errors when doing the first demo...)